 Mandy Frake-Mistak, PhD

-ISSOTL Region — North America
+ISSOTL Region — Canada

 What drew you to SoTL?
 Quite simply, the community and the power of people connecting and collaborating on issues related to teaching and learning in higher education is what drew me and continues to draw me to SoTL.
 But when I think about my relationship with SoTL it definitely wasn’t a straightforward introduction, but rather, something else entirely.
 Long before I was an Educational Developer, I was acutely aware, both through observations and hands on experiences, of the teaching versus research nexus in higher education.
 In my early days as a graduate student and working as a Teaching Assistant and a Research Associate within various teaching and learning centres, I attended teaching and learning conference sessions that explored this divide, and engaged in wide dialogue.
 As a doctoral candidate I wrote course papers and began to publish my views and findings.
 It was not for some time that I discovered that what I was doing and engaging in was SoTL!
 From which point onward my thinking about my own scholarship and contributions to teaching and learning transformed beyond sharing the importance of teaching and learning in higher education to bridging this divide through my own actions and enabling (I hope!) the action of others.
 SoTL is the tool I use to build communities of peers working, learning, and collaborating locally and extralocally.
 These communities are where SoTL can be brought to life and thrive by community members who truly create the pulse of teaching and learning.